Ten Ways to Boost Your Body Image

 When you catch yourself criticizing your body, ask: "Am I benefiting from focusing on these perceived flaws in my appearance?", “How is this helpful to me?”, or “What is a more helpful thing for me to focus on?”
 “What else could I be doing with my time and energy?”
 Answer yourself honestly and adjust your expectations.

-IF YOU’D LIKE TO TALK A PROFESSIONAL WHO HAS HELPED OTHERS OVERCOME THEIR BODY IMAGE CONCERNS AND FIND ACTIONABLE WAYS TO REACH THEIR GOALS, I WELCOME YOU TO CALL US.
+IF YOU’D LIKE TO TALK TO A PROFESSIONAL WHO HAS HELPED OTHERS OVERCOME THEIR BODY IMAGE CONCERNS AND FIND ACTIONABLE WAYS TO REACH THEIR GOALS, WE WELCOME YOU TO CALL US.

 WE’D LOVE TO HELP YOU TOO.

 Need more strategies to boost your body image?

 Join Jessica this summer in Vero Beach for a 8-week Body Image Workshop Series that will focus on helping participants: